Medea: Various myth endings

 Although Jason in Euripides calls Medea most hateful to gods and men, the fact that the chariot is given to her by Helios indicates that she has the Gods on her side.
 As Bernard Knox points out, Medea's last scene parallels that of a number of indisputably divine beings in other plays by Euripides.
 Just like these gods, Medea "interrupts and puts a stop to the violent action of the human being on the lower level" and "justifies her savage revenge on the grounds that she has been treated with disrespect and mockery" so that she "takes measures and gives orders for the burial of the dead, prophesies the future," and "announces the foundation of a cult."
 This deliberate murder of her children by Medea appears to be Euripides's invention, although some scholars believe Neophron created this alternate tradition.
 Her filicide would go on to become the standard for later writers.
-Pausanias, writing in the late 2nd century CE, records five different versions of what happened to Medea's children after reporting that he has seen a monument for them while traveling in Corinth.
+Pausanias, writing in the late 2nd century AD, records five different versions of what happened to Medea's children after reporting that he has seen a monument for them while traveling in Corinth.
 Fleeing from Jason, Medea made her way to Thebes, where she healed Heracles (a former Argonaut) from the curse of Hera that led him to slay his sons.

 After the murder of her children, Medea fled to Athens, where she met and married Aegeus.
 They had one son, Medus.
 Another version from Hesiod makes Medus the son of Jason.
-Her domestic bliss was once again shattered by the arrival of Aegeus' long-lost son, Theseus.
+Her domestic bliss was once again shattered by the arrival of Aegeus's long-lost son, Theseus.
 Determined to preserve her own son's inheritance, Medea convinced her husband that Theseus was an imposter, making him a threat and that he needed to be disposed of.
 To do this, Medea was planning on poisoning him as she previously had other victims.
 As Medea handed Theseus a cup of poison, Aegeus recognized the young man's sword as his own, which he had left behind many years previously for his newborn son as soon as he came of age.
 Knocking the cup from Medea's hand, Aegeus embraced Theseus as his own.